ZeroCM/zcm/README.md

 of sense for LAN connected compute clusters (such the original 2006 MIT DGC Vechicle).
 However, there are many other applications that are interesting targets for ZCM messaging.
-These include, local system messaging (IPC), multi-threaded messaging (in-procees), embedded-system periphials (UART, I2C, etc), web browser applications (Web Sockets).
+These include, local system messaging (IPC), multi-threaded messaging (in-procees), embedded-system periphials (UART, I2C, etc), and web applications (Web Sockets).
-By refusing to make hard assumptions about the transport layer, ZCM opens the door to a wide set of use-cases that we never possible or practical with LCM.
+By refusing to make hard assumptions about the transport layer, ZCM opens the door to a wide set of use-cases that were never possible or practical with LCM.

 # Quick Links